Brydon Brandt: Early life

 Brandt was born on 15 April 1964 in Welkom, the sixth of seven children.
 He alleged that his mother had undiagnosed mental illnesses including depression, and that she breastfed him until the age of nine.
 He also claimed his father was a violent man who encouraged his sons to fight.
 Brydon, being the youngest son, did not fare well in these brawls.
 To discipline them, his father reportedly tied his children to a chair and beat them with a sjambok.
 He abused his wife as well.
 When Brydon turned 10, he said his second oldest brother began to molest him, and his oldest brother forced the younger brothers to engage in incest with their sisters.
 The family kept to themselves, and the children were not allowed to make friends with other children outside the household.
 The Department of Welfare eventually caught on to the abuse, and several of the Brandt children, including Brydon, were removed from the household.

 Brandt was sent to an industrial school, where he claimed he was sodomised by other boys.
 He also got in trouble for assaulting a teacher.
-After completing grade 10, he became a soldier for the South African National Defense Force (SANDF).
+After completing grade 10, he became a soldier for the South African Defense Force (SADF).
 In the army, he said he was part of the Military Police, who are responsible for supervising other soldiers and investigating crimes and disciplinary problems within the departments of defence.

 By 1984, Brandt was 20 and unemployed.
 In March of that year, he was arrested in Kroonstad for crimen injuria and received a four-month suspended sentence.
 In October, he was caned for stealing jewellery.
 In 1986, he received a three-month suspended sentence or a fine of R300 for stealing a bicycle.
 He moved to Port Elizabeth with a brother the following year and, within weeks of arriving, he was fined R50 for hitting someone with a brick.
 In 1988, he was fined R100 for malicious damage to property after breaking a mirror in the hotel room he was occupying.
 The next year, he was pulled over while drunk driving and sentenced to 50 days in prison or an R50 fine.